In terms of concepts, Java is vast, so even experienced programmers will find it difficult to remember everything.

 }

-3. String (str): represents a sequence of characters, such as 'Hello World'
+3. String (String): represents a sequence of characters, such as "Hello World" or "How are you?".

 public static void main(String[] args) {